-14 students, teacher dead in Texas elementary school shooting, Abbott says
+18 students, 3 adults dead in Texas elementary school shooting, reports say

 - U.S. Customs and Border Protection (CBP) responded to the shooting "to provide support, including medical aid," she said.

-- "DHS is actively coordinating with federal, state, and local partners, and will continue to provide the Department’s full support," she added.
+- "DHS is actively coordinating with federal, state and local partners, and will continue to provide the department’s full support," she added.

 Details: Uvalde Memorial Hospital said in a Facebook post that two individuals who arrived at UMH were deceased.
 No details on their ages were available.

-Note: Editor's note: This is a breaking story.
-Please check back for updates.